beingzuhairkhan/skillswap/README.md

 Overview

 This backend implements a Wallet API using NestJS.
-The original implementation had logical gaps in error handling, validation, and response consistency.
+The original codebase had logical gaps in error handling, validation, and response consistency.
 These issues have been identified and corrected to ensure the API behaves reliably and follows REST best practices.

 Problems Identified